 - Focus on strategic rather than tactical level.

-- Encourage team members and celebrate the successes.
+- Encourage team members and celebrate their successes.

 - Give constructive feedback to the team.

-The manager in the agile environment should create conditions which support agile team:
+The manager in the agile environment should create conditions that support the agile team:

 - Modular architecture with small dependencies.